jlyonsmith/HowTo/Install/Restic Backup Software.md

 EnvironmentFile=/home/git/.config/restic-environment
 ```

-> Test with `systemctl --user daemon-reload` then `systemctl --user start restic-backup.service`.
+ Test with `systemctl --user daemon-reload` then `systemctl --user start restic-backup.service`.
 If a problem is reported set `StandardOutput=file:/home/git/restic-backup.out` and `StandardError=file:/home/git/restic-backup.err` and see what the output and errors are.
 You can also try `ExecStart=/bin/bash -c 'env'` to see what the environment is set too.

-Create a timer to start the service:
+Now create a timer to start the service:

 ```conf
 [Unit]